 - Cover the dough with the same bowl you used to mix the ingredients, letting it sit while your oven warms and you begin your topping prep.

-- Remove the crusts, top with sauce, veggies, and/or cheese, and bake for 12 more minutes (I put one on the top rack and one on the bottom rack, bake for six minutes, then switch them around) or until toppings are baked through.
+- Remove the crusts, top with sauce, veggies, and/or cheese, and bake for 8-10 more minutes (I put one on the top rack and one on the bottom rack, bake for six minutes, then switch them around) or until toppings are baked through.

 - Remove, cool, slice, and enjoy!